jawah/charset_normalizer/CONTRIBUTING.md

      differently and have different bugs.

    If you do not provide all of these things, it will take us much longer to fix your problem.
-If we ask you to clarify these and you never respond, we will close your issue without fixing it.
+If we ask you to clarify these, and you never respond, we will close your issue without fixing it.